IceCubo Documentation

 Page editing

-While editing each page or post, there are some options which are relying on the theme settings.
+While editing each page or post, there are some options that rely on the theme settings.

 While editing a page, you can change the layout of each page by selecting the desired template.